ZERICO2005/LIB-Dekker-Float/README.md

 # Attribution

-Some of the code is based on the quad-double and double-double implementations from https://www.davidhbailey.com/dhbsoftware/, licensed under a modifed BSD license which can be obtained from: https://www.davidhbailey.com/dhbsoftware/LBNL-BSD-License.docx.
+Some of the code is based on the quad-double and double-double implementations from libQD and libDDFUN.
+They can be found at https://www.davidhbailey.com/dhbsoftware/.

+libQD is licensed under a modifed BSD license which can be obtained from: https://www.davidhbailey.com/dhbsoftware/LBNL-BSD-License.docx.
 A copy of the LBNL-BSD-License is can also be found at `LIB-Dekker-Float/libQD/LBNL-BSD-License.txt`.

+libDDFUN is licensed under a limited BSD license which can be obtained from: https://www.davidhbailey.com/dhbsoftware/DHB-License.docx.
+A copy of the Limited-BSD-License can also be found at `LIB-Dekker-Float/libDDFUN/DISCLAIMER_and_Limited-BSD-License.txt`

 # Test Code

 The `./test_CXX11` and `./test_C99` folders contain some basic code to test the libraries.
 However, no tests/asserts are configured or setup yet.

+# LDF namespace

+The LDF namespace (LIB-Dekker-Float) in C++ provides templates for `add`, `sub`, `mul`, `div`, `square`, `recip`, `mul_pwr2`, and bitwise operations.
+The templates follow this pattern: `<Ret_Type, OP1_Type, OP2_Type, ...>`.

+The LDF templates expose some functions that can't be accessed through operator overloads.
+For example, `double / double` can't be overloaded to return `Float64x4` instead of `double`; so instead, one would call `LDF::div<Float64x4, double, double>(x, y)`.
+This allows `double / double` to be calculated to `Float64x4` precision.
+As another example, `LDF::square<Float64x2, double>(x)` is able to efficiently square a `double` to `Float64x2` precision.

+# String Operations

+snprintf, stringTo, std::cout, and std::cin functions are provided for converting to and from a string.

+To convert a `Float64x2` to a string, you can use `snprintf_Float64x2(buf, sizeof(buf), "%.20" PRIFloat64x2 "f")`, which will print 20 digits after the decimal point.

+To convert a string to a `Float64x2`, you can use `Float64x2 value = stringTo_Float64x2("1.2345e3")`.
+In C++, you can also use string literals `Float64x2 value = "1.2345e3"_FP64X2`.

+## snprintf specifiers:

+* PRIFloat32x2  "DS"
+* PRIFloat32x4  "QS"
+* PRIFloat64x2  "DD"
+* PRIFloat64x4  "QD"
+* PRIFloat80x2  "DX"
+* PRIFloat128x2 "DQ"

+An extended list of snprintf specifiers can be found at `LIB-Dekker-Float/docs/Proposed-type-names.txt`

 # MPFR Conversion Functions